Demi Rose Puts Massive Booty On Display In Yellow Thong Two-Piece On Instagram

-Instagram model Demi Rose drove her followers wild on Thursday afternoon when she shared a photo of her backside completely exposed in the tiniest thong bikini
+Instagram model Demi Rose drove her followers wild on Thursday afternoon when she shared a photo of her backside completely exposed in the tiniest thong bikini.

-In the image, the 24-year-old British influencer stood in front of a stone railing in Ibiza, Spain with her back to the camera as she peered over her shoulder.
+In the image, the 24-year-old British influencer stood in front of a stone railing in Ibiza, Spain, with her back to the camera as she peered over her shoulder.
 The model just barely contained her assets in a tiny yellow string bikini top with triangular cups and a thin tie in the back.
 Although her chest was facing away from the camera, fans still caught a glimpse at the bombshell’s ample sideboob.
 Meanwhile, even more on display was her bodacious, toned booty, which was covered only in an equally tiny, matching yellow thong with a high-cut waist.
 Demi showed off even further by pushing one leg back and one leg forward, leaving her curvy hips at an angle.

 The only accessory visible in the photo was a colorful blue and pink scrunchie, which tied up her blond locks in a high ponytail.
 Demi debuted the blond color a few weeks ago, but has since posted photos with a mix of blond and brunette hair, so it is unclear if any of the photos have been throwbacks or if she wore a blond wig.